elixirschool/elixirschool/CONTRIBUTING.md

    ja: Japanese
   ```

-1. Create a locale file for your new language using `_data/locales/en.yml` as a guide:
+1. Create a local file for your new language using `_data/locales/en.yml` as a guide:

   ```shell
   $ touch _data/locales/ja.yml